SuperOfficeDocs/data-access/docs/netserver/index.md

 ## SuperOffice database interface layer (OSQL)

 At the lowest levels of the framework is a database-independent objectified SQL library.

 [OSQL][1] encompasses all **common SQL elements**, such as SELECT, JOIN, WHERE, AND, OR, and so forth.
-OSQL exposes all of these elements as **class objects**, to be constructed and leveraged in an object-orientated manner **debatable**.
+It exposes all of these elements as **class objects**, to be constructed and leveraged in an "object-orientated" manner.

+OSQL has the best performance of all NetServer API layers.
+When using OSQL to create code, the code will be more responsive and efficient than when using the Services, RDB, or the HDB layers.

+[Read more about OSQL.][1]

 ## Programming with NetServer APIs